openedx/edx-documentation/en_us/data/source/internal_data_formats/sql_schema.rst

     the time for certificate generation approached, to replace nicknames with their actual names or correct spelling/punctuation errors.

-    The timestamps are UTC, like all datetimes stored in our system.
+    The timestamps are UTC, like all datetimes stored in the edX database.

   ``old_emails``